 When the needle is inserted to draw blood, you may feel moderate pain, or only a prick or stinging sensation.
 Afterward, there may be some throbbing.

-Your doctor may order this test if you have joint pain, stiffness, or swelling.
-HLA type B27 is associated with autoimmune diseases such as ankylosing spondylitis and Reiter syndrome.
+Your health care provider may order this test to help determine the cause of joint pain, stiffness, or swelling.
 The test may be done along with other tests, including:

 A normal (negative) result means HLA-B27 is absent.